-Jaguar meanings and symbolism include power, leadership, stealth, exotic beauty, fertility and abundance, protection, telepathy, and transformation.
+Jaguar meanings and symbolism include power, leadership, stealth, exotic beauty, fertility, abundance, protection, telepathy, and transformation.
 The jaguar is native to North America.
-However they eventually migrated south where they now inhabit forests, grasslands, swamps, and riparian habitats from Mexico to South America.
+However, due to environmental pressures, over time they migrated south where they now inhabit forests, grasslands, swamps, and riparian habitats from Mexico to South America.
 So, these powerful cats are important figures in the mythology and folklore of many Mesoamerican and South American cultures.
-In addition, the jaguar spirit animal is an important power animal for those feel a kinship with these large cats.
+In addition, the jaguar spirit animal is an important figure for those who feel a kinship with these extraordinary large cats.

-In this post, you’ll learn about jaguar symbolism and meanings, jaguar mythology, the jaguar spirit animal, and more.
+In this post, we’ll explore all aspects of jaguar symbolism and meanings, including jaguar spiritual meanings and the jaguar spirit animal, as well as jaguar mythology and more.

 Table of Contents